Lighting is all about scenario.

-Filming is dynamic, and slow motion is widely used for creating artistic effects which require strict flicker-free lighting environment.
+Filming is dynamic, and slow motion is widely used for creating artistic effects which require a strict flicker-free lighting environment.
 It is possible to see general flicker-free light, but it may not be qualified when turning the camera to higher speed.

 The principle of luminosity of fluorescent is that electric pulses excite the mercury vapor in the tube, then the mercury vapor generates UV light to cause the phosphor to fluoresce in visible light.
 The ballast provides high speed pulses of electricity at around 5KHz, then generally the flicker will not be sensed by eyes, but it could be captured by cameras at slow motion, this results in that a general fluorescent can not be well used for filming.

 The essence of LED is a type of direct current component, so LED itself is flicker-free if the correct and stable driving current is loaded.
 When converting AC to DC, the driver will carry out a series of tasks including rectification and filtering, in this process flicker might be generated, taking the method of Pulse-Width Modulation (PWM) as example, the frequency is suggested to be at least 25KHz to avoid visible flicker at high speed shooting at 120 FPS.

 Industrial highest CRI / TLCI LED solutions for white light.

 Wide CCT options with all feasible colors for film lighting including customization demand.

 High consistency of chromaticity bins all along with Planckian locus.